A monoidal Dold-Kan correspondence for comodules: Introduction

 and:

 In the adjunction (\ref{eq: dold-kan sym mon}), the normalization functor $\NN$ is a right adjoint and is lax symmetric monoidal via the Eilenberg-Zilber map.
-In the adjunction (\ref{eq: dold-kan lax mon}), the normalization functor $\NN$ is a left adjoint and is lax (but not symmetric) comonoidal via the Alexander-Whitney map.
+In the adjunction (\ref{eq: dold-kan lax mon}), the normalization functor $\NN$ is a left adjoint and is oplax (but not symmetric) monoidal via the Alexander-Whitney map.

 \end{enumerate}